syedzoh/disfluency-insertion-model/README.md

 sf.write("disfluent_speech.wav", audio, SAMPLE_RATE)
 ```

+## Ethical Guidelines

+To promote responsible use of this technology, please adhere to the following guidelines:

+1. **Transparency**: Always clearly disclose when disfluent speech is AI-generated.
+Users interacting with systems using this technology must be informed they are not communicating with a human.

+2. **Bias Monitoring**: Implement mechanisms to monitor and mitigate potential biases in disfluency patterns across different demographic groups, especially for speech disorders, neurodivergent individuals, non-native speakers, and minorities.

+3. **Context Restrictions**: Do not deploy this technology in high-stakes contexts like legal proceedings, job interviews, or medical consultations without appropriate human oversight and explicit disclosure.

+4. **Documentation**: Document potential limitations and ethical considerations in any derivative applications or research using this code.

+5. **Avoid Deception**: Do not use disfluency insertion to manipulate perceptions of a speaker's credibility, emotional state, or cognitive abilities.

+Our aim is to enhance human-computer interaction, not to deceive or manipulate users into believing they are interacting with humans when they are not.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.